-Catholic Education Diocese of Wollongong is a contemporary and vibrant learning community made up of 38 systemic schools – 29 primary schools, eight secondary schools and one K-12 school – across the regions of the Illawarra, Macarthur, Shoalhaven and Southern Highlands.
+Catholic Education Diocese of Wollongong (CEDoW) is a vibrant learning community made up of 38 Catholic systemic schools – 29 parish primary schools, eight secondary schools and one K-12 school – across the regions of the Illawarra, Macarthur, Shoalhaven and Southern Highlands.
 Read more about our diocese and view a map of our schools here.

 Our Catholic schools are distinct and diverse.
-Inspired by the person and spirit of Jesus Christ, our schools are called to be signs of God’s love and hope in the world.
-Students and their families are part of vibrant Catholic school communities where every student finds meaning and purpose in their life through experiencing continual growth in faith and improvement in learning” — CEDoW Vision and Strategic Direction
+Inspired by the person and spirit of Jesus, our schools are called to be signs of God’s love and hope in the world.
+Students and their families are part of vibrant Catholic school communities where every student finds meaning and purpose in their lives through experiencing continual growth in faith and improvement in learning.

 WORKING IN PARTNERSHIP